MicrosoftDocs/dynamics365smb-docs/business-central/ui-change-basic-settings.md

 The initial language is either determined by the administrator or by your browser settings when you sign up for [!INCLUDE[d365fin](includes/d365fin_md.md)].
 The language that you set will be used on all devices that you sign in from, such as a phone or tablet.

-Additional languages [!INCLUDE[d365fin](includes/d365fin_md.md)] can be installed from AppSource.
-While all supported display languages are shown in the list, an app containing the language translations must first be installed so [!INCLUDE[d365fin](includes/d365fin_md.md)] can display the language.
+Additional languages for [!INCLUDE[prodshort](includes/prodshort.md)] can be installed from AppSource.
+While all supported display languages are shown in the list, the administrator must install the releant language app to the tenant before users can switch to the new language in [!INCLUDE[prodshort](includes/prodshort.md)].

 ## Changing When I Receive Notifications
 Choose this link to view or change the notifications that you get about certain events or changes in status, such as when you are about to invoice a customer who has an overdue balance, or the available inventory is lower than the quantity you are about to sell.
 For more information, see [Managing Notifications](ui-smart-notifications.md).